credibledoc/credible-doc/credible-doc-generator/src/main/resources/template/markdown/log-combiner-parent/README.md

 # Module log-combiner-parent
-Allows to combine (merge) log files with different format of lines timestamps to a single file or readable source with lines sorted by timestamps.
+It enables to combine (merge) log files with different format of lines timestamps to a single file or readable source with lines sorted by timestamps.

-This module contains the following modules
+The module contains the following modules
 * [log-combiner-core](log-combiner-core/README.md) - contains classes with business logic.
-This module is a source for a `jar` library file.
+The module is the source for the `jar` library file.

 * [log-combiner](log-combiner/README.md) - contains the `log-combiner` command-line tool.
-This tool can be used for merging log files with different format of lines timestamps to a single file or readable source.
+The tool can be used for merging log files with various formats of line timestamps to a single file or readable source.

-* [log-labelizer](log-labelizer/README.md) - this module contains an attempt of usage deeplearning4j libraries for log file lines parsing.
+* [log-labelizer](log-labelizer/README.md) - the module contains tools for parsing, reading and analyzing of log files.